This is the first post on this topic. The entire series consists of these posts:

 If you haven’t created a release before, head over to the documentation here.
 This blog post deals only with the specific configuration needed for on-premise releases.

-1. Create a new release.
-It will likely create an Agent job by default.
+by default.
 This is for deploying to Azure, but it is not needed here.
-Delete it and add a Deployment group jobinstead.
+Delete it and add a Deployment group job

 2. Select the deployment group and add the required tags.
 A release will run on a target inside a group only if it has the required tags.
 For example if a job’s purpose is to deploy database migrations, it should run only on the target that hosts the database and it should ignore the other targets that are in the same group.